weshayutin/oadp-operator/docs/developer/Code_of_Conduct.md

 - label:priority/important-soon
 - label:priority/important-longterm

-The team should review the above issues every 3 to 6 months.
+The team should triage the above issues every 3 to 6 months.
 Do not expect reviews or comments on issues or PRs with the above labels.